 Participants will be expected to attend the entire conference to receive payment.
 Those who cannot attend all sessions on all three days are welcome to participate in as much of the conference as they are able but will not be eligible for funding.
 This includes those who must miss to complete grading duties or other university business.

-The Karen L. Smith Faculty Center for Teaching and Learning brings you the Winter Professional Development Conference.
-Our event focuses on community building, interdisciplinary collaboration among faculty, and inviting new voices into conversations about campus and classroom challenges.
+The Karen L. Smith Faculty Center for Teaching and Learning brings you the 2013 Winter Faculty Development Conference.
+This event will focus on community building, interdisciplinary collaboration among faculty, and inviting new voices into conversations about campus and classroom challenges.

-Each faculty member will join a cohort of 12 or so colleagues from across campus, make prepared presentations about an aspect of professional practice, attend workshops, and engage in think tank sessions about issues of importance to the institution and the surrounding community.
+Each participating faculty member will join a cohort of colleagues from across campus, make a prepared presentation about some aspect of professional practice, attend workshops, and engage in think tank sessions about issues of importance to the institution and the surrounding community.
 The event will feature some elements of a typical academic conference and other elements similar to a working retreat.
-Each day will end with optional activities such as film screenings.
-Each day of the conference will have a distinct theme or focus.
-All UCF faculty and staff are welcome to attend all or part of the event and a full conference schedule will be available on the FCTL website by late November.
+All UCF faculty and staff are welcome to attend all or part of the event.
+A full conference schedule will be available on the FCTL website by December 5.
 Funded faculty participants are expected to attend all sessions on each of the three days to receive the $500 grant.
 The theme of the conference will be preparing students for life beyond the university: critical skills for 21st century leaders.

-Each applicant for funding will propose an 8-10 minute informal, discussion-based presentation about some aspect of teaching, research or service work that fits within one of the three themes listed above to be delivered at the conference.
+Each applicant for funding will propose an individual 8-10 minute informal, discussion-based presentation about some aspect of teaching, research or service work that fits within the event themes to be delivered at the conference.
 New faculty members are especially invited to attend and may choose to frame their presentations in terms of a challenge they are facing in the classroom.

 Applications will be reviewed by members of the Faculty Center Advisory Board using the following criteria:

-from the conference will include 1) a brief write-up and other materials from the individual faculty presentation to be posted on the FCTL website as a faculty resource and 2) a collaborative conference product to be composed by each faculty cohort.
-Possibilities might include a poster or digital artifact to be shared at the event showcase or a draft of an article for Faculty Focus, or a formal plan for further investigation.
+Deliverables from the conference will include 1) a brief write-up and other materials from the individual faculty presentation to be shared as a faculty resource and 2) a collaborative conference product to be composed by each interdisciplinary faculty cohort.
+Possibilities might include a poster or digital artifact to be shared at the event showcase or a draft of an article for Faculty Focus.

 College of Sciences My goals in the classes I teach are for students to not only develop foundational knowledge and skills in the topic area but also to develop enthusiasm about the subject, learn about themselves, and learn how to learn.
 Although these goals may be reached in different ways depending on the semester and the course,...